Going Dutch: Latin America

 In El Salvador, a different rhyming phrase is used: "Ley de Esparta: cada quien paga lo que se harta", which means 'Spartan law: each pays [for] what they eat'.

-A Costa Rican system is known as ir con Cuyo, literally 'to go with Cuyo' (Cuyo being supposedly a person; this is a stand-in name, like "John Doe" in English).
-If one of the diners asks "Quien es Cuyo? ('Who is Cuyo?') another may respond that he or she is (i.e that this person will pay the bill), or may suggest "cada uno con lo suyo", 'each with his own', meaning each person should pay for what they ate.
+A Costa Rican system is known as ir con Cuyo, literally 'to go with Cuyo'—Cuyo is a placeholder name, like "John Doe" in English).
+If one of the diners asks "Quien es Cuyo? ('Who is Cuyo?') another may respond that he or she will pay the bill, or may suggest "cada uno con lo suyo", 'each with his own', meaning each person should pay for what they ate.

-In Brazil, the slang word “rachar” is used for the same purpose, or when it’s too expensive, the group shares the total so everyone pays the same.
+In Brazil, the slang word rachar is used for the same purpose, or when it is too expensive, the group shares the total so everyone pays the same.

+In Mexico, the phrase [evento] de traje, literally 'a white-tie event' is used in the context where all participants are expected to contribute, either monetarily or in kind.
+It is derived from the homonyms traje (a conjugation of the verb traer meaning 'I brought') and traje ('suit').

 Asia

 East Asia

 In Japan, it is called warikan (割勘), which translates into 'splitting the cost'.

 In North Korea, where rigid social systems are still in place, it is most common for the person of the highest social standing, such as a boss or an elder figure, to pay the bill.
 This not only applies in a 1 to 1 situation but also in groups.
 Among the younger generation, it is quite common for friends to alternate when paying the bill, or for one to pay for dinner and another to pay for drinks.

 In South Korea, "going Dutch" is called "Dutch pay" (더치페이), a Konglish loan phrase.
 For romantic dates, men usually pay.

 In the People's Republic of China, after a group meal, it is expected that the bill be paid by the person who has highest social standing or highest income, or by the person who made the invitation.
 A group of friends or colleagues who dine together regularly will often take turns paying the bill.
 Men often pay for the initial romantic dates, however after several dates, it is not uncommon for women to take a turn at paying for dates.
-It is not uncommon among groups of strangers or sometimes younger generations to split the bill.
+It is not uncommon among groups of strangers or sometimes younger generations to split the bill; payment platforms and super-apps WeChat Pay and Alipay have a built-in bill-sharing feature.